Centralization and Stability in Formal Constitutions: The I.I.D. Approach

 Let us now partition the agents into three subsets, depending on their utility level under $f$:

 Then, we can characterize a necessary condition for any SCF other than the ones in Theorem~\ref{thm:dictatorship}.

-\begin{lemma}[Main Structural Lemma] With i.i.d. preference voters with parameter $p$, any self-maintaining SCF $f$ that is not a dictatorship, anti-dictatorship, or the constant $0$, must satisfy the following property: For every vector $v$ that has $v_i = 1$ for any $i\in S_1 \cup S_2$, $f(v) = 0$.
-For any vector $v$ that has $v_i = 0$ for any $i\in S_2 \cup S_3$, $f(v) = 0$. \end{lemma} \begin{proof}
+\begin{restatable}[]{lemma}{MainStructuralLemma} With i.i.d. preference voters with parameter $p$, any self-maintaining SCF $f$ that is not a dictatorship, anti-dictatorship, or the constant $0$, must satisfy the following property: For every vector $v$ that has $v_i = 1$ for any $i\in S_1 \cup S_2$, $f(v) = 0$.
+For any vector $v$ that has $v_i = 0$ for any $i\in S_2 \cup S_3$, $f(v) = 0$. \end{restatable}